jesseforrest/Email2Image/README.md

  - width
  - height

-If you encoded more fields in *index.php*, then you could use those files in *image.php*.
+If you encoded more fields in *index.php*, then you could use those fields in *image.php*.